MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-health-modeling.md

 - Log Analytics workspaces are deployed into a specified Azure region.

 - To protect against loss of data from unavailability of a Log Analytics workspace, resources can be configured with multiple diagnostic settings.
-Each diagnostic setting can send metrics and logs at a separate Log Analytics workspace.
+Each diagnostic setting can send metrics and logs to a separate Log Analytics workspace.
   - Data sent to each additional Log Analytics workspace will incur extra costs.
   - The redundant Log Analytics workspace can be deployed into the same Azure region, or into separate Azure regions for additional regional redundancy.
-  - Sending logs and metrics from an Azure resource to an Log Analytics workspace in a different region will incur inter-region data egress costs.
+  - Sending logs and metrics from an Azure resource to a Log Analytics workspace in a different region will incur inter-region data egress costs.
-  - Some Azure resources require an Azure Monitor for Logs workspace within the same region as the resource itself.
+  - Some Azure resources require a Log Analytics workspace within the same region as the resource itself.
   - See [Best practices for Azure Monitor Logs](/azure/azure-monitor/best-practices-logs#reliability) for further availability options for the Log Analytics workspace.

 - Log Analytics workspace data [can be exported to Azure Storage or Azure Event Hubs on a continuous, scheduled, or one-time basis](/azure/azure-monitor/logs/logs-data-export).
   - Data export allows for long-term data archiving and protects against possible operational data loss due to unavailability.
   - Available export destinations are Azure Storage or Azure Event Hubs.
 Azure Storage can be configured for different [redundancy levels](/azure/storage/common/storage-redundancy) including zonal or regional.
 Data export to Azure Storage stores the data within .json files.
   - Data export destinations must be within the same Azure region as the Log Analytics workspace.
-An event hub data export destination to be within the same region as the Azure Monitor Logs workspace.
+An event hub data export destination to be within the same region as the Log Analytics workspace.
 Azure Event Hubs geo-disaster recovery isn't applicable for this scenario.
   - There are several [data export limitations](/azure/azure-monitor/logs/logs-data-export#limitations).
 Only specific [tables in the workspace are supported](/azure/azure-monitor/logs/logs-data-export#supported-tables) for data export.
   - [Archiving](/azure/azure-monitor/logs/data-retention-archive) can be used to store data in a Log Analytics workspace for long-term retention at a reduced cost without exporting it.